CT83/Facial-Recognition-Attendance-System/README.md

 ![Image](images/no-success.gif)

 On one rainy day in July, I dejectedly shook my head at the distressed professor who stared back at me, wondering where half of the class was?
-I shrugged helplessly, and went back to day dreaming about the Black Mirror episode which I watched earlier that day.
+I shrugged helplessly, and went back to daydreaming about the Black Mirror episode which I watched earlier that day.
 The school had tried everything, taking attendance twice during lectures, making everyone sign a piece of paper passed around the class, fining for those who remained absent … you name it.
 All of these seemed like foolproof solutions to the problems according to the school’s middle management, me?
 I had my doubts.

 Lack of attendance in school during lectures…hmm, maybe AI could help me solve this, and helped me-solve-this it did, well at least on paper for the time being.